 Palm Cove Beach

-PALM COVE WINS FAR NORTH QUEENSLANDS CLEANEST BEACH AWARD!
+PALM COVE CONSTANT WINNER IN FAR NORTH QUEENSLANDS CLEANEST BEACH AWARD!

 Welcoming locals and a sense of community spirit have clinched two Queensland titles for Palm Cove at the Keep Australia Beautiful Awards.

-Palm Cove tied with Whitehaven Beach as Queensland's Friendliest Beach and received the Partnerships Award in conjunction with Federation Walk on the Gold Coast.
+In the past Palm Cove has tied with Whitehaven Beach as Queensland's Friendliest Beach and received the Partnerships Award in conjunction with Federation Walk on the Gold Coast.

 Tourism Palm Cove President John Astle was in Brisbane for the Queensland awards ceremony where he spoke about the hard work carried out by businesses, the community and Cairns Regional Council to ensure Palm Cove was the ideal tropical beach destination.